 The ultimate one-club man whose loyalty and clutch shooting defined an era of European basketball dominance for Panathinaikos.

-Fragiskos 'Frankie' Alvertis is the beating heart of Panathinaikos Athens, a figure whose name is synonymous with the club's golden age.
-Joining as a teenager, he spent his entire professional career with the Greens, evolving from a promising forward into the team's charismatic captain and spiritual leader.
-Alvertis wasn't just a fixture; he was a cornerstone of a dynasty, renowned for his deadly three-point shooting and ice-cold nerve in critical moments.
-His career arc mirrors the rise of Panathinaikos to the pinnacle of European basketball, with his leadership integral to transforming the team into a perennial contender.
-More than his statistics, it was his unwavering identity as a Panathinaikos man that cemented his legacy, making him a living bridge between the club's passionate fans and its greatest triumphs.
+Fragiskos 'Frankie' Alvertis spent his entire professional career with Panathinaikos Athens.
+He joined as a teenager and evolved from a promising forward into the team's captain and spiritual leader.
+His deadly three-point shooting and ice-cold nerve in critical moments defined his play.
+His career mirrors the rise of Panathinaikos to the pinnacle of European basketball.
+His leadership transformed the team into a perennial contender.
+He is a living bridge between the club's passionate fans and its greatest triumphs.

 1965–1980